Good Wild Harmonic Bundles and Good Filtered Higgs Bundles: Introduction

 We briefly recall a part of the history of this type of correspondences.
-(See also \cite{Hitchin-note-vanishing, koba, Lubke-Teleman-universal}.)
-For a holomorphic vector bundle $E$ on a compact Riemann surface $C$, we set $\mu(E):=\deg(E)/\rank(E)$, which is called the slope of $E$.
-A holomorphic bundle $E$ is called stable (resp. semistable) if $\mu(E')<\mu(E)$ (resp. $\mu(E')\leq\mu(E)$) holds for any holomorphic subbundle $E'\subset E$ such that $0<\rank(E')<\rank(E)$.
-It is called polystable if it is a direct sum of stable subbundles with the same slope.
-This stability, semistability and polystability conditions were introduced by Mumford \cite{Mumford-ICM1962} for the construction of the moduli spaces of vector bundles with reasonable properties.
-Narasimhan and Seshadri \cite{narasimhan-seshadri} established the equivalence between unitary flat bundles and polystable bundles of degree $0$ on compact Riemann surfaces.
+(See also~\cite{Hitchin-note-vanishing, koba, Lubke-Teleman-universal}.)
+For a~holomorphic vector bundle $E$ on a compact Riemann surface $C$, we set $\mu(E):=\deg(E)/\rank(E)$, which is called the slope of $E$.
+A holomorphic bundle $E$ is called stable (resp.~semistable) if~$\mu(E')<\mu(E)$ (resp.~$\mu(E')\leq\mu(E)$) holds for any holomorphic subbundle $E'\subset E$ such that $0<\rank(E')<\rank(E)$.
+It~is called polystable if it is a direct sum of~stable subbundles with the same slope.
+This stability, semistability and polystability conditions were introduced by~Mum\-ford~\cite{Mumford-ICM1962} for the construction of the moduli spaces of vector bundles with reasonable properties.
+Narasimhan and Seshadri~\cite{narasimhan-seshadri} established the equivalence between unitary flat bundles and polystable bundles of degree $0$ on compact Riemann surfaces.

 Let $(X,\omega)$ be a compact connected K\"ahler manifold.
-For any torsion-free $\nbigo_X$-module $\nbigf$, the slope of $\nbigf$ with respect to $\omega$ is defined as
+For any torsion-free $\nbigo_X$-module $\nbigf$, the~slope of $\nbigf$ with respect to $\omega$ is defined as

 If the cohomology class of $\omega$ is the first Chern class of an ample line bundle $L$, then $\mu_{\omega}(\nbigf)$ is also denoted by $\mu_L(\nbigf)$.
 Then, a torsion-free $\nbigo_X$-module $\nbigf$ is called $\mu_{\omega}$-stable if $\mu_{\omega}(\nbigf')<\mu_{\omega}(\nbigf)$ holds for any saturated coherent subsheaf $\nbigf'\subset\nbigf$ such that $0<\rank(\nbigf')<\rank(\nbigf)$.
-This condition was first studied by Takemoto \cite{Takemoto1, Takemoto2}.
-It is also called $\mu_{\omega}$-stability, or slope stability.
+This condition was first studied by Takemoto~\cite{Takemoto1, Takemoto2}.
+It~is also called $\mu_{\omega}$-stability, or slope stability.
 Slope semistability and slope polystability are naturally defined.

-Bogomolov \cite{Bogomolov} introduced a different stability condition for torsion-free sheaves on connected projective surfaces, and he proved the inequality of the Chern classes $c_2(E)-(r-1)c_1^2/2\rank(E)< 0$ for any unstable bundle $E$ in his sense.
-Gieseker \cite{Gieseker} proved the inequality for slope semistable bundles.
-The inequality is called Bogomolov-Gieseker inequality.
+Bogomolov~\cite{Bogomolov} introduced the $T$-stability condition for torsion-free sheaves on connected projective surfaces, and he proved the inequality of the Chern classes $c_2(E)-(r-1)c_1(E)^2/2r\geq 0$ for any $T$-semistable bundle $E$ of rank $r$.
+We~do not recall the precise definition of $T$-stability condition here, but we note that if a holomorphic vector bundle on a complex projective manifold is slope semistable, then it is $T$-semistable.
+(See~\cite[Section~7]{Bogomolov} for more details.)
+Gieseker~\cite{Gieseker} gave a~different proof of the inequality for slope semistable bundles.
+The inequality is called Bogomolov--Gieseker inequality or Bogomolov inequality.